Transfer Students Join Our Community

 It's never easy to start over at a new school, so the staff at Bay State College works hard to welcome, guide, and yes, even push transfer students to find their footing.

 Cesar Lazare Jr. transferred to Bay State College from Pittsburgh State University in 2017.
 "I was originally in game design over there, but majoring in it was taking the fun out of it," he says.
 "So I switched over to management with a fashion concentration here."
 He wondered if the same problem would arise when studying fashion.
-"It hasn't, and I think that's partly because of my advisor, Andrea York."
-He asked York, Department Chair for Fashion Design and Merchandising, to give him blunt criticism, "so she is always encouraging me, telling me I can do better than what I originally gave her."
-York also helped him land an internship.
+"It hasn't, and I think that's partly because of my advisor."
+He asked his Advisor to give him blunt criticism, "so she is always encouraging me, telling me I can do better than what I originally gave her."
+She also helped him land an internship.

 Lazare was initially nervous at the prospect of transferring.
 "It meant doing everything over again - the orientation, the admissions.
 But you could tell from the beginning how tightly knit the community was here.
 Everyone knows each other.
 We're all around to help each other.
 Even the President is walking around, checking on people.
 I didn't meet my President at Pittsburgh.
 I barely knew my advisor there."